Home

 Concurently with these organizational activities, we had to deal with the reluctance to join the organization by some of the band councillors from the Band’s of the Chiefs that wanted to create the Council, which, to say the least, was a difficult chore.
 However, within a few months, we had four on board, Horton, Millbrook, Pictou Landing, and Shubenacadie, but, because Tribal Council Funding Regulations required that a Council have a minimum of five, we needed one more.
 Finally, after much coaxing, Afton joined; we were off to the races.

-In addition, while the before-mentioned was being attended too, I was engaged in moving CMM’s home office from Halifax to new accommodations in Millbrook, writing job descriptions for all the new (approximately 25 positions) administrative and operational positions that needed to be created and filled to operate the organization, research director, education director, engineering, support staff, etc., and acquiring more office furniture and equipment to accommodate new employees as they came on stream.
-Recruiting and interviewing applicants was going on almost as fast I was writing job descriptions.
+In addition, while the before-mentioned was being attended too, I was engaged in moving CMM’s home office from Halifax to new accommodations in Millbrook, writing job descriptions for all the new (approximately 25 positions) administrative and operational positions that needed to be created and filled to operate the organization - research director, education director, engineering, support staff, etc., at the same time acquiring more office furniture and equipment to accommodate new employees as they came on stream.
+Interviewing applicants and hiring them was going on almost as fast I was writing job descriptions.

 Subsequent to our discussion in my office on January 13th, I contacted my program people in Ottawa.
 They advised me that there are no administration dollars from the education program and that all your administration would have to be borne from the funds which you receive through formula funding.